harrisonmalone/harrisonmalone-gatsby/src/posts/photo-management.md

 brew install exiftool
 ```

-I took a deep dive into exiftool and found heaps of good Stack Overflow examples.
+I took a deep dive into exiftool and found heaps of [good examples](https://arslan.io/2018/04/18/tips-tricks-to-batch-edit-exif-metadata-of-photos/).
 Here is the workflow I ended up with starting with the photos that had valid Exif data.

 ```
 exiftool "-Directory<DateTimeOriginal" -d "%Y/%Y-%m-%d" .